SiliconLabs/wisun-br-linux/README.md

     sudo usermod -aG dialout YOUR_USER

 Then, you have to take over the creation of the network interface.
-This process can also be useful to setup unusual configuration, or if you need to access tun interface before `wsbrd` is launched.
+This process can also be useful to set up unusual configurations, or if you need to access tun interface before `wsbrd` is launched.

-First, you have to create the network interface to give to your user the permission to use it:
+First, create the network interface to give your user the permission to use it:

     sudo ip tuntap add mode tun tun0 user YOUR_USER